GorillaStack/auto-tag/README.md

 ### Development guide

-Autotag is implemented in Javascript (ECMAScript 2015 - a.k.a. es6).
+Auto tag is implemented in Javascript (ECMAScript 2015 - a.k.a. es6).
 To make this compatible with lambda and other es5 environments, we use [babel](https://babeljs.io/) to transpile the es6 code to es5.
 For this reason, you will need to install babel globally to get started:

 ```bash
 $ npm install -g babel